 Explore the historically rich landscape around Little Bredy.
-First discover the stunning waterfall, that featured on the Broadchurch TV series, to then climb to hill, following the original drive of Little Bredy manor house, the route hidden in woodland.
-Reach the peak to be in the company of a prehistoric cemetery, its earthworks scattering the ridge.
-Return to the valley passing the impressive Bellamont House, dressed in pink.
-Rise again to reach one of only a few stone circles in Dorset along with an exposed ancient barrow.
-Continue along the ridge, with views out to sea, to a second stone circle, returning to Little Bredy through the cricket pitch and past the manor house.
+Discover the waterfall, that featured on the Broadchurch TV series, to then climb the hill following the original drive of Little Bredy Manor House, the route now hidden in woodland.
+Reach the peak to be in the company of a prehistoric cemetery, its earthworks scattering the high ridge with views out to sea.
+Pass the impressive Bellamont House, dressed in pink, sitting in a lush green valley.
+Wander past Kingston Russell House, saved from ruins but with reported hauntings of headless coachman and horses.
+Circle a hidden lake to rise again and reach one of only a few stone circles in Dorset along with an exposed ancient barrow.
+Continue along a neolithic causeway to a second stone circle.
+Leave the sea views of the Jurassic Coastline behind to return to Little Bredy through the cricket pitch and past the old manor house.

 Distance: 8.75 Miles/14km